 BS, Zoology, University of California, Davis

-Wildlife population and community ecology; species interactions; wildlife-habitat relationships; anthropogenic impacts on wildlife; exotic and invasive species; ecology of insular, desert, grassland and agroecosystems; conservation biology
+Wildlife behavioral, population and community ecology; species interactions and food webs; wildlife-habitat relationships; anthropogenic impacts on wildlife; exotic and invasive species; ecology of insular, desert, grassland and agroecosystems; conservation biology; urban ecology

 Courses Regularly Taught

-Principles of Ecology, Population and Community Ecology, Mammalogy, Wildlife Conservation
+Principles of Ecology, Conservation Biology, Mammalogy, Wildlife Conservation

 Duncan*, C.L., J.L.
 King, & P. Stapp.
 2017.
 Effects of prolonged immunocontraception on the breeding behavior of American bison.
 Journal of Mammalogy 98:1272-1287.